What books can you read to help your children become more resilient and persevere? Growth Mindset books!

 Jabari Tries by Gaia Cornwall

-Jabari is making a flying machine today all by himself with his little sister Nika.
+Jabari is making a flying machine.
 When his flying machine crashes and he feels mad and sad, Jabari’s dad gives him good advice: “When I’m frustrated, I gather up all my patience, take a deep breath, and blow away all the mixed feelings inside.”
 That helps Jabari feel better.
-He and Nika try again.
-And, they get the machine to fly high!
+He and his sister Nika try again.
+And they get the machine to fly high!
 He and Nika are great engineers!
 This wonderful STEM story models emotional intelligence and growth mindset.

 The Little Butterfly That Could by Ross Burach